 Influencer Marketing can be found everywhere on Korean YouTube Channels.
 Not only big brands but small business, like restaurants or online retail stores are seeking the right influencer to promote their brands.
 Korean YouTube channel categories are diverse, and popular content includes a wide range of topics such as ASMR, mukbang, lifestyle, toy review and tutorials.

-Partnerships with a YouTube creator that matches your brand’s image is the most effective marketing that you can do on YouTube, since South Korea is a trend-driven society.
+Partnerships with a YouTube creators that matches your brand’s image is the most effective marketing that you can do on YouTube, since South Korea is a trend-driven society.
 Korean people are always seeking innovation and YouTubers have a high influence on viewers' purchase decisions.

 Top Korean YouTube Channel Categories: